mohamedyousri78/OnlineStore/README.md

 # OnlineStore

-This project was done using Python - Django framewarok. the UI using DTL and Bootstrab.
+This project was done using Python - Django framewarok. the UI using DTL and Bootstrap.

 ## Install and runserver